typetron/typetron.org/tutorials/twitter-clone/notifications.md

         }

         await tweet.load('user')

-        return tweet
+        return TweetModel.from(tweet)
     }

     private async addNotification(tweet: Tweet, parent: number, type: 'reply' | 'retweet') {
         const parentTweet = await Tweet.find(parent)
         const parentTweetUser = parentTweet?.user.get()
         /**
-         * we need to create a 'reply' notification if the user that replied the tweet is not its author.
+         * we need to create a notification if the user that replied/retweeted with this tweet is not its author.
          */
         if (parentTweetUser && parentTweetUser.id !== this.user.id) {
             const notification = await Notification.firstOrCreate({